mercurius-js/mercurius/README.md

 Persisted Queries solve this problem by having the client send a generated ID, instead of the full query string, resulting in a smaller request.
 The server can use an internal lookup to turn this back into a full query and return the result.

-The `persistedQueryProvider` option lets you configure this for Fastify GQL.
-There are a few default options available, included in `GQL.persistedQueryDefaults`.
+The `persistedQueryProvider` option lets you configure this for Fastify mercurius.
+There are a few default options available, included in `mercurius.persistedQueryDefaults`.

 #### Prepared